Guides

 Hang the Board

 Place the dartboard onto the bracket.
-Make sure the number 20 segment is at the top (12 o'clock position).
-The board should sit flush and not wobble.
-Double-check the bullseye is at 173cm.
+Make sure the number 20 is at the top — that's the 12 o'clock position.
+It should sit flush against the bracket and not wobble.
+Give the bullseye a quick measure to double-check it's at 173cm.
+If it's off, adjust the bracket.

 5